cjs123456/benggang_classification/README.md

 ## License

-CEN is released under MIT License.
+ALL is released under MIT License.